-Another great older restaurant that serves up a good variety of meals fresh off the stove.
-It’s by no means a high-end establishment but the Tibetan and Nepali dishes here are hard to find elsewhere.
+Last years runners up snags the top spot!
+Gilingche is a great older restaurant that serves up a good variety of meals fresh off the stove.
+The inside looks a little dated and it’s by no means a high-end establishment however the Tibetan and Nepali dishes here are hard to find elsewhere.

 Another tough and close choice due the sheer improvement in quality over the years.

+Last years winner does it again!
 This fine Indian style restaurant has been one of the top restaurants on nearly every list for a decade.
-It closed during 2016 but renovated and reopened in 2017 with a fantastic little roof-top courtyard.
+With an extensive Indian and Nepali menu be prepared to really enjoy a night out at Third Eye Restaurant.

 Want more choices?
 Here are more dinner restaurants in Kathmandu.

-Drum roll.
-It was very hard decision to make.
+Cue drum roll.
+It was very hard decision to make yet again.
 It was also a very close decision to make.
-However, the best overall restaurant award in 2018 goes to …
+However, the best overall restaurant award in 2019 goes to …

-Third eye made it both near to the top of the best lunch and dinner restaurants and just pipped Rosemary to the winning line as its menu prices haven’t risin as much.
+For a second year in a row Third Eye is the best restaurant in Kathmandu.
+It yet again made it both near to the top of the best lunch and dinner restaurants prices haven’t risen as much compared to other restaurants in Kathmandu.
 Third eye wins the overall best restaurant in Kathmandu award for the following.
-The menu is fresh, imaginative, reasonably priced and enjoyable to read.
-The food held a standard that topped most other restaurants in Kathmandu.
-If you have a palak panneer here on a Monday, it will taste just as good on a Wednesday – the kitchen is consistent, which is a major plus in Kathmandu.
+The menu remains fresh, creative, reasonably priced and enjoyable to read.
+The food holds a standard that simply tops most other restaurants in Kathmandu.
+If you have a tikka masala here on a Monday, it will taste just as good on a Wednesday – the kitchen is consistent, which is a major plus in Kathmandu.

-The staff at Third Eye are well presented, polite and knowledgeable.
+The staff at Third Eye continue to be well presented, polite and knowledgeable.
 The setting is clean, quiet and enjoyable.
-The food is fresh, good, consistent and tasty.
+The food is consistently fresh, good and tasty.
 You will be asked how you like your meal (spicy, not spicy etc) and it will come out like that.
 Virtually, made to order.

 How to be the best Restaurant in Kathmandu & what to look for in a restaurant in Nepal?

-Staff changing every year is one of the biggest issues with a restaurant in Kathmandu.
+Staff changing every year continues to be one of the biggest issues with a restaurant in Kathmandu.
 They either go overseas looking for better salaries or are left go during the quiet seasons.
-It’s a shame because a chef is key to having the best restaurant and meals.
+It’s a shame because a good chef is key to having the best restaurant and meals.
 Moreover, restaurants keep closing and opening in Kathmandu on a near yearly basis mainly thanks to high rents.

-Hygiene improvements are a must.
-Many good places to eat have cleanliness issues.
+Hygiene improvements are still needed.
+The open kitchen of Forest and Plate is a great of example of restaurant with nothing to hide in a spotless kitchen.
+Many older places to eat have cleanliness issues.
 From dirty table cloths to kitchens that may never have seen disinfectant.
 A good manager should inspect multiple times a day.
 And, a good customer should do the same before sitting down!

-Pricing!
-Don’t cheat the customers.
-Include the taxes and services charges in the menu prices.
+Pricing again!
+Taxes and services charges should be included in the menu prices.
 Stop overcharging.
 Reputations are at stake and reviews are on going.

-I’m sure because of this, the above list in 2019 will change.
+I’m sure because of this, the above list in 2020 will change dramatically!

 More great Kathmandu restaurants